Site Search

 Complexity of system installation

-In that case, when supplying power with a long cable, it is often the case that fine adjustment of the power supply voltage is performed using a volume or the like at the time of installation.
-The quality of the power supply depends on the experience of the installing operator.
+In that case, when supplying power over a long cable, the power voltage is often fine-tuned using a volume control during installation.
+The quality of the power supply depends on the experience of the operator who installs it.

 Environmental changes and aging deterioration